-Julien Barker

 Well, that depends on what we're doing.
 It's a great question.
 So our, as we call it, our client voyage, if I tell you, the one that happens the most.
-So you know, everybody's an individual, but they do fall into certain categories, probably because we also for six years now I've had a tiny laser.
-Hopefully you've heard of a laser.
-Yeah,
+So you know, everybody's an individual, but they do fall into certain categories, probably because we also, for six years now I've had a K-laser.
+Hopefully you've heard of K-laser...

-Steven Bruce

-we've had them on the show.
+We've had him on the show.